Incentives, Promotions and Rate Program Information

 - Rebate offers may be available.

-Federal Tax Credit for New & Used Electric Vehicles
+IRS: Federal Tax Credit for New & Used Electric Vehicles - Ended September 30, 2025

 New Vehicle Clean Credit up to $7,500.

-You may qualify for a credit up to $7,500 if you buy a new, qualified plug-in EV between 2023 to 2032.
+You may qualify for a credit up to $7,500 if you bought a new, qualified plug-in EV before September 30, 2025.
 Under certain conditions between a dealership and a seller, "leasing" a vehicle may allow the purchase to be treated as a "commercial vehicle," thus making it eligible for the full tax credit without satisfying some of the strict program eligibility requirements.
 Be sure to inquire with the dealership and a tax professional when researching purchase options.

 Used Vehicle Clean Credit up to $4,000.

-Beginning January 1, 2023, if you buy a qualified used electric vehicle (EV) from a licensed dealer for $25,000 or less, you may be eligible for a used clean vehicle tax credit.
+If you bought a qualified used electric vehicle (EV) from a licensed dealer for $25,000 or less before September 30, 2025, you may be eligible for a used clean vehicle tax credit.
 The credit equals 30% of the sale price up to a maximum credit of $4,000.
 Additional Details.

 The credit is nonrefundable, so you can't get back more on the credit than you owe in taxes.
 You can't apply any excess credit to future tax years.